Mikejo5000/vsts-docs-pr/docs/pipelines/release/cosmos-db-ci-cd.md

 ## Clone a sample Azure Web App to your VSTS repository

-This sample shows you how to use the Microsoft Azure Cosmos DB service to store and access data from an ASP.NET MVC application hosted on Azure Websites.
+This sample shows you how to use the Microsoft Azure Cosmos DB service to store and access data from an ASP.NET MVC application hosted on Azure App Service.
+The application is a simple TODO application.
+You can learn more about the sample application [here](https://github.com/Azure-Samples/documentdb-dotnet-todo-app).

 To import the sample app into a Git repo in VSTS: